MagInspect Magnet Analyzer

 MagInspect measuring method

-The pulse measuring probe has a built-in Hall probe with newly developed measuring electronics that can record the measured values of the Hall probe very accurately at up to 10 KHz using a 16-bit A/D converter.
-At the same time, a magnetizing and demagnetizing point coil is installed to generate the magnetizing and demagnetizing pulses.
-The control unit generates the individual magnetizing or demagnetizing pulses, while the probe's measurement electronics record the peak magnetic field strength (H value) and the flux value (B value) of the magnetic material.
+The pulse measuring probe is equipped with a built-in Hall probe and newly developed measuring electronics.
+It can record the Hall probe's measured values very precisely at frequencies up to 10 kHz using a 16-bit analog-to-digital (A/D) converter.
+A magnetizing and demagnetizing coil is also installed to generate magnetizing and demagnetizing pulses.
+The control unit generates individual pulses while the probe's electronics precisely record the magnetic peak field strength (H-value) and flux value (B-value) of the magnetic material.

-The entire measurement sequence is automatic, 10-13 pulses are generated for the magnetization and demagnetization processes.
-The magnetic material can be selected in the control unit in order to use the correct magnetizing and demagnetizing parameters.
+The complete measurement sequence is automatic and generates 10-13 pulses for the magnetization and demagnetization processes.
+The magnetic material can be selected in the control unit to ensure the correct parameters are used.

-Based on the individual H and B values, the controller generates the hysteresis curve in steps, which is shown on the color display.
-The coercivity I_Hc and the remanence Br are a result of the hysteresis curve.
+Based on the H and B values, the control unit generates a hysteresis curve in steps, which is displayed in color.
+The coercive force (IHcI_HcIHc) and remanence (BrBr_rBr) are direct results of the hysteresis curve and provide important information for magnetic material analysis and testing.

 At the end of the process, the values can be transferred to Microsoft Excel.
-Microsoft Excel offers the DataStreamer import function, which can transfer data directly from the controller.
-A mathematical spline function is implemented in an Excel macro that calculates and displays an accurate hysteresis curve.
+Excel offers a DataStreamer import function that makes it possible to transfer data directly from the control unit.
+An Excel macro with a mathematical spline function calculates and displays a precise hysteresis curve.

 Processing in Microsoft Excel